-Other recent related research includes Bonhomme and Weidner (2018); Christensen and Connault (2019); Honoré, Jørgensen and de Paula (forthcoming); Armstrong and Kolesár (2019) and Harenberg, Marelli, Sudret and Winschel (2019).
-Bonhomme and Weidner (2018) study the sensitivity to model miss-specification and provide estimators to minimize the effect on quantities of interest.
+There are several other related studies.
+Bonhomme and Weidner (2018) study the sensitivity to model misspecification and provide estimators to minimize the effect on quantities of interest.
 Christensen and Connault (2019) study counterfactual sensitivity to assumptions about unobserved heterogeneity.
-Honoré, Jørgensen and de Paula (forthcoming) propose measures related to the effect on inference from e.g. changing the weighting put on moments in estimation.
-Armstrong and Kolesár (2019) study the sensitivity to moments included in estimation and proposes optimal weights that can reduce the sensitivity to included moments.
+Honoré, Jørgensen and de Paula (2020) propose measures related to the effect on inference from e.g. changing the weighting put on moments in estimation.
+Armstrong and Kolesár (2021) study the sensitivity to moments included in the estimation and propose optimal weights that can reduce the sensitivity to included moments.
 While all these measures are local, Harenberg, Marelli, Sudret and Winschel (2019) suggest constructing a global approximation of the object of interest to reduce the computational time required for global sensitivity analysis.
-This approach has great potential for use in the context of structural estimation of dynamic economic models but still requires a significant number of re-estimations of the model.
-The local measure, I propose, could be used in junction with global methods as a low-cost approach to guide the placement of evaluation nodes in the approach proposed in Harenberg, Marelli, Sudret and Winschel (2019) to further reduce the time required to implement such an approach.
+This approach, however, still requires a significant number of re-estimations of the model.